 </dependency>

-As we are following the contract first approach to develop the service, we need to first create the domain (methods and parameters) for our service.
-For simplicity, we have kept both request and response in same XSD, but in actual enterprise use case, we will have multiple XSDs importing each other to form the final definition.
+As we are following the contract-first approach for developing the service, we need to first create the domain (methods and parameters) for our service.
+For simplicity, we have kept both request and response in the same XSD, but in an actual enterprise use case, we will have multiple XSDs importing each other to form the final definition.

 <xs:schema xmlns:xs="http://www.w3.org/2001/XMLSchema" xmlns:tns="http://www.howtodoinjava.com/xml/school"